emiliano-gandini-outeda/CommitPulse/README.md

 ## Incoming Features

 - Track multiple commits from same repository.
-- Link to commit message.
+- Link to commit in message.

 # License